The-Youssef-Nasr-Company/Youssef-Land/README.markdown

 > Hey, do you have any __sponsor button__????

 Of course!
-We have __1 sponsor link for Patreon becoming a patron for Alan__ excluding other services that aren't our partners.
+We have __3 sponsor links__ excluding other services that aren't our partners.

 > I've made a sponsor to the project, so...